elnormous/ouzel/README.md

 ## System requirements
 * Windows 7+ with Visual Studio 2015 or Visual Studio 2017
 * macOS 10.10+ with Xcode 7.2+
-* Any reasonable new Linux distro (including Raspbian)
+* Any reasonable new Linux distro (x86 and ARM are supported)

 ## Getting help